 Journal of the Atmospheric Sciences Journal of Geophysical Research Bulletin of the Geological Society of America

-The responsibility for review of the format requirements will be assigned to the student's Major Professor.
-This individual will have the added responsibility of assuring that the final report meets the stylistic requirements adopted by the department.
+A student should request to review of the format requirements with their Major Professor.
+This individual will have the responsibility of assuring that the final report meets the stylistic requirements adopted by the department.